 Speak with a mortgage specialist to discuss all the mortgage options available to you.

 This article offers general information and should not be regarded as a complete analysis of the subject matter discussed.
 It is not intended as legal, financial or other professional advice.
-Consult a professional advisor regarding your specific situation.
+Consult appropriate professional advisors regarding your specific situation.

 Personal lending products and residential mortgages are offered by Royal Bank of Canada and are subject to its standard lending criteria.
-Some conditions apply.
+Conditions apply.

 Related Articles